-We saw this really cool product on television the other day.
-It was among the Top 18 Products – Popular Mechanic’s Editor Choice Awards at the 2009 Consumer’s Electronics Show in Las Vegas earlier this year.
-It’s a product called FlatWire .
+I saw this really cool product on television the other day.
+It was one of the Top 18 Products – Popular Mechanic’s Editor Choice Awards at the Consumer Electronics Show (CES) in Las Vegas.

-Too good to be true.
-Hmmm…that depends on your level of skill when it comes to mudding, sanding and painting.
+Too good to be true?
+Hmmm… that depends on your level of skill when it comes to mudding, sanding, and painting.
 It’s also a little more expensive than premium wire.
 Don’t get me wrong.
-This is a very cool invention but is it worth the price and supposed minimal effort to get a pair of sconces on your wall without the ugly wiring needed to power them?
-Let’s find out.
+This is a very cool invention — but is it worth the price and “minimal” effort to get a pair of light sconces on your wall without the ugly wiring needed to power them?

 How Much Will It Cost To Buy Everything Needed To Have My Sconces Up on the Wall?

 FlatWire (in this application) is a UL Listed Class 2, Low Voltage wire.
-You MUST buy FlatWire’s low voltage sconces to make this set-up work.
+You must buy FlatWire’s low voltage light sconces to make this set-up work.
 Each sconce uses a standard 20W halogen bulb.
-FlatWire will NOT work with a standard sconce that you’ve been eyeing down at the antique store.
-So what to do?
-One of three choices is to be made:
+FlatWire will not work with a standard light sconce that you’ve been eyeing down at the antique store.

-- Buy the uber cool FlatWire sconce kit and do it up.
+- Buy the super cool FlatWire sconce kit and do it up.

 - Buy the sconces of your dreams, cut a couple holes in the wall to fish the wire through and then patch it.

-- Do neither but instead buy a pair of candle-powered sconces.
-Hey…that’s what we did in one location of our home.
+- Do neither.
+Instead, buy a pair of candle-powered sconces.
+(That’s what we did in one location of our home.)

-So let’s take a look at what you will need to do once you have the kit in hand.
+Here’s what you will need to do once you have the FlatWire kit in hand:

 - Decide where your sconces will be placed.